kevnoviski/ActivitiesManager/README.md

 # ActivitiesManager
-An application where you can manage your activities.
+A .NET Core Web application where you can manage your activities.